Utah Valley Marathon Frequently Asked Questions

 What time & where do I need to get on the bus?

-The primary marathon bus pick-up is just north of the Provo Marriot Hotel & Conference Center (101 West 100 North Provo, UT).
+The primary marathon bus pick-up is at 200 N 200 W, Provo UT 84601, just a block north of the Provo Marriot Hotel & Conference Center (101 West 100 North Provo, UT).
 The Provo Marriott is about two blocks from the finish line.

 The first Marriott bus leaves at 3:15 A.M. and the last bus leaves at 4:15 A.M.
-The Zermatt pick will be between 4:00 AM and 4:15 A.M.
-Half marathon participants will be picked up at a different location.
-There is NO half-marathon busing from either the Marriott or the Zermatt hotels.
+There is NO half-marathon busing from the Marriott hotel.
 For half marathon bus pick click here.

 Is this a Boston Marathon qualifier?